 It is slightly reminiscent of Mozilla Hubs, the 3D virtual room that you can share with friends.
 Within these environments, you can “watch videos, play with 3D objects, or just hang out.”.
 You can also create your own environment.
 I know of a startup that recreated their office space here due to Covid.
 It was a fun way of coming together in virtual spaces during the home office period.

 Although Gathertown is a 2D visual environment and Mozilla Hubs is fully 3D and cross-platform, they share similar qualities such as simplicity and customizability.

 Gathertown can be described as cute – sometimes very smart and at other times impractical.
 While they do embrace the 8-bit pixelated art style, it somehow lands a little bit literally flat and doesn’t look very personal.
 The tutorial didn’t feel very efficient and I wasn’t convinced that I would virtually leave a note at someone’s desk.

-In Gathertown, I would place a sound object in space but audio was not spatialised.
-I would therefore lean towards using Mozilla Hubs as a long-term solution due to their spatialisation system and easy interface.
+In Gathertown, I would place a sound object in space but the audio was not spatialised.
+I would therefore lean towards using Mozilla Hubs as a long-term solution due to their spatialization system and easy interface.
 However, I could see Gathertown as a fun playground for a team-building activity – it might be more familiar to folks due to the old-school video game style.

 Degy World is a PC VR conferencing platform

 Many PC social VR worlds feature spatial audio prominently.
 That’s because the game engines that these worlds are built with make it easier to make it sound like a voice is coming from the avatar.
 Of course, quality 3D audio design extends beyond the built-in qualities of a game engine.